Lynsey Addario: Life and work

 The extensive exhibition 'In Afghanistan' at the Nobel Peace Center in Oslo, Norway has her photos of Afghan women juxtaposed with Tim Hetherington's photographs from American soldiers in the Korangal Valley.

-Addario's recent bodies of work include "Finding Home" a year-long documentary following three Syrian refugee families and their stateless newborns over the course of one year as they await asylum in Europe for Time, The Changing Face of Saudi Women for National Geographic and "The Displaced" for The New York Times Magazine, a reportage documenting the lives of three children displaced from war in Syria, Ukraine, and South Sudan.
-Addario has spent the last four years documenting the plight of Syrian refugees in Jordan, Lebanon, Turkey, and Iraq for The New York Times, and she has covered the civil war in South Sudan, and Maternal Mortality in Assam, India, and Sierra Leone for Time.
+Addario's bodies of work include "Finding Home" a year-long documentary following three Syrian refugee families and their stateless newborns over the course of one year as they await asylum in Europe for Time, The Changing Face of Saudi Women for National Geographic and "The Displaced" for The New York Times Magazine, a reportage documenting the lives of three children displaced from war in Syria, Ukraine, and South Sudan.
+Addario spent four years documenting the plight of Syrian refugees in Jordan, Lebanon, Turkey, and Iraq for The New York Times, and she has covered the civil war in South Sudan, and Maternal Mortality in Assam, India, and Sierra Leone for Time.
 In 2015, Addario published her memoir It's What I Do: A Photographer's Life of Love and War and Warner Bros bought the rights to a movie based on the memoir, to be directed by Steven Spielberg and to star Jennifer Lawrence as Addario.
 She also released a photography book in October 2018 titled "Of Love and War".

 In March 2022, Addario covered Russian war in Ukraine on behalf of the New York Times.
 While reporting from Irpin adjacent to Kyiv, Addario photographed a Russian mortar attack on evacuating civilians.
 The incident was also filmed by Andriy Dubchak, working freelance for the New York Times.
 They witnessed the Russian forces adjust their mortar fire directly at the civilians and then a mortar round exploded about 20 meters away from the journalists.
 In the immediate aftermath, Addario took a photo of a group of four victims.
 A mother and two children were killed and a man accompanying them was seriously injured and later died.
 She said that the photo is historically important "[b]ecause it's a war crime.
 And it's happening."
 The photo was published on the front page of the newspaper on March 7.
-A few days later, the woman who was killed was identified, and her children who died were her 18 year old son and 9 year old daughter.
+A few days later, the woman who was killed was identified, and her children who died were her 18-year-old son and 9-year-old daughter.
 A volunteer with a religious organization that had been assisting the family was also killed.
 The woman was an employee of SE Ranking, a software company with offices in London and California.